JackBister/logsuck/README.md

 With those two steps done, you don't need to restart Logsuck to see the changes you've made to the frontend, and your changes will be compiled when you save.
 You just need to refresh your browser after making a change to see it in action.

+## Customizing using plugins

+Logsuck can be customized at build time using plugins.
+Read [docs/Plugins.md](docs/Plugins.md) for more information, or check out the included plugins in the [plugins](plugins directory).

 ## Upcoming features

 Logsuck is still heavily in development, so there are many features still being worked on.